SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 %![](figures/XTDD14.png width=80)

 The system will fail again because we did not define the method `count` as shown in Figure *@countUndefined@*.
-You should just add this method as previously showed.
+You should just add this method as previously shown.

 ![The debugger opens because the method `count` was not defined.](figures/XTDD15.png  width=55&label=countUndefined)